 - We could take a lead from Alaska, which has a partial basic income and deals with immigration by paying only a fraction of the basic income for each year a person has spent there.
 If we did that in Ireland, it would not provide a decent standard of living for the person or family involved, so they would need additional income from paid work, savings or investments.
 Cases of hardship could be dealt with on a case-by-case basis, as they are in the present social welfare system.

 - There is a also a case for extending a full basic income to everyone resident in Ireland.
 Experience shows that most immigrants are industrious and law-abiding.
 If they had a full basic income, this would allow them to participate openly in economic and social life, to pay taxes and to add value to society and the economy in all sorts of creative ways.
-Many poor immigrants, especially those living illegally in a state, are extremely vulnerable and open to exploitation.
+Many poor immigrants, especially those undocumented in a state, are extremely vulnerable and open to exploitation.
 If they were to receive basic financial security, the possibilities for their exploitation would be reduced.

 - A third possibility would be to retain the existing eligibility conditions for income tax credits and the residency condition for accessing many social welfare payments as the gateway to a basic income.
 The ‘Habitual Residence Condition’ is operated by the Department of Social Protection but subject to EU Regulations for EU nationals who are migrant workers.
 According to the Department’s Supplement to Habitual Residence Condition (HRC) Guidelines: “The term ‘habitually resident’ is not defined in Irish law, but it generally conveys a degree of permanence – meaning that a person has been here for some time, from a date in the past, and is intending to stay for a period into the forseeable future.
 It implies a close association between the applicant and the country from which payment is claimed and relies heavily on fact.
 In certain instances it is possible for someone to have arrived in Ireland for the first time and be habitually resident immediately, for example programme refugees.”